cardano-foundation/CIPs/CIP-0036/README.md

 ### Deregistration metadata format (Catalyst)

 This deregistration format is currently only specified for Catalyst (vote_purpose=0), other voting chain purposes may handle a deregistration in a different way.
+There was a discussion before if an empty delegation array could also be used to fulfil a deregistration.
+This idea was cancelled, because it would currently require additional resources in the Hardware-Wallets state machine to do additional checks about an empty array.
+So the decision was made to leave the registration part untouched and only add the deregistration via the unused key 61286.
+Wallets/Tools are not forced to support this deregistration method.

 Definition:
 - A deregistration removes all the voting power (associated stake amount) for the provided stake credential from the delegated vote-public-keys.